hbhandari-5577/uHost_Project/README.md

   <li>Customers</li>
   <li>Start Hosting</li>
 </ul>
-<p>Each webpage can be viewed in any device irrespective of the device's dimensions.</p>
 <p>Core concepts of CSS are used to design this website.</p>
 <h2>Languages used</h2>
 <p>Languages used here are <b>HTML</b>, <b>CSS</b> and <b>Javascript</b>.</p>